ayush268/GSoC_2018_Documentation/README.md

 ### Adding CUPS general options to the CUPS Backend.

 The CUPS backend informed the print dialog only about printer-specific user-settable options, not about general options implemented in CUPS or cups-filters.
-Options like number-up, reverse order etc were only specific to CUPS printing technology and they might or might not be available int other printing technologies.
+Options like number-up, reverse order etc were only specific to CUPS printing technology and they might or might not be available in other printing technologies.
-So, my task here was to ensure that CUPS backend reported all the options i.r. including general options.
+So, my task here was to ensure that CUPS backend reported all the options i.e. including general options.

 ### Coding a new backend for printing to a file.

 Every print dialog has a functionality of printing to (PDF) file, so the common print dialog should also have a backend for printing to a file.
-So, I had to work on developing a backend which will print a file into a final path provided by the user.
+So, I had to work on developing a backend which will print a file into the destination path provided by the user.

 ### Coding an Adaptor backend for gtk3 which will communicate to common print dialog.